projectmesa/mesa/docs/index.md

 For help getting started with Mesa, check out these resources:

-- [Mesa Overview] - Learn about Mesa's core concepts and components
+- [Getting started] - Learn about Mesa's core concepts and components
-- [Mesa Introductory Tutorial] - Build your first agent-based model
-- [Mesa Visualization Tutorial] - Learn how to create interactive visualizations with Solara
 - [Migration Guide] - Upgrade to Mesa 3.0
 - [Mesa Examples] - Browse user-contributed models and implementations
 - [GitHub Discussions] - Ask questions and discuss Mesa